 Not all of Alberta’s species will experience climate change to the same degree, and not all are able to adapt equally well to the predicted changes.
 The challenge is to understand better which species may be most affected by climate change, either negatively or positively.
-We have completed the first-ever overview of the relative vulnerability of Alberta’s native species to climate change.
+We’ve completed the first-ever overview of the relative vulnerability of Alberta’s native species to climate change.
 This assessment combines information on the predicted exposure of each species to climate change within its current range, and on the sensitivity of each species to that change.

 You can explore the climate change vulnerability of species of interest in our database of assessments.
 These assessments can be used as a starting point for more detailed consideration of species-specific climate risks.